Managing a Gem Repository with Stickler (2008-10-09)

 are managed by Stickler for your personal distribution.
 In this case, Stickler

-is now installed as a gem and we have setup a repository in /tmp/stickler.
+is now installed as a gem and we have setup a repository in /tmp/stickler

 Populating the Repository